Stephen Greenhalgh, Baron Greenhalgh: Political career

 Greenhalgh began his political career in the local politics of the London Borough of Hammersmith and Fulham, first standing for election in 1994 in Sands End, a relatively poor ward within Fulham.
 He was unsuccessful.
 In a by-election in 1996, he was elected to the Hammersmith and Fulham London Borough Council in the Town ward, at a time when the Conservatives were in opposition on the Council.
 Two years later, he became the Conservative spokesman on social services.
-Then, in 1999, he became the deputy leader of the Conservative group, and in 2003 the group leader, and in 2006 the Council leader.
+Then, in 1999, he became the deputy leader of the Conservative group, and in 2003 the group leader.

+In 2006, Greenhalgh led the Conservatives to win Hammersmith and Fulham Council from Labour (May 4th).
+The Conservatives won over 50 per cent of the popular vote and, with 33 out of 46 councillors.

+In 2008, Greenhalgh was appointed by Eric Pickles, the then Shadow Secretary of State for Communities and Local Government, to head the new Conservative Councils Innovation Unit to formulate new local-government policy, and he was also appointed by the new Mayor of London, Boris Johnson, to oversee a financial audit of the Greater London Authority.

 At the next elections in 2010, the Conservatives under Greenhalgh lost two Council seats but still retained a large majority.
 During his time on the Council, Greenhalgh became famous for being a cost-cutter, for which he has received both praise and criticism.

-In 2008, Greenhalgh was appointed by Eric Pickles, the then Shadow Secretary of State for Communities and Local Government, to head the new Conservative Councils Innovation Unit to formulate new local-government policy, and he was also appointed by the new Mayor of London, Boris Johnson, to oversee a financial audit of the Greater London Authority.

 In 2012, pursuant to section 3 of the Police Reform and Social Responsibility Act 2011 ('the act'), the Metropolitan Police Authority was abolished and replaced with the Mayor's Office for Policing and Crime.
 On 6 June 2012, Greenhalgh was appointed, by Boris Johnson, to head the MOPAC, as the second Deputy Mayor for Policing and Crime.
 To take up this position, Greenhalgh resigned from his roles as Council leader and Councillor and was succeeded as leader by Nick Botterill.
 Although Greenhalgh was no longer an elected official, the Mayor was permitted to appoint him by sections 19 and 20 of the act.

 In February 2014, Greenhalgh publicly endorsed Johnson's proposal to equip the police with water cannon to be used in the event of a serious outbreak of public disorder.

 However, the water cannon bought by Boris Johnson for £322k were sold for scrap for just £11k having never been used after the Conservative Home Secretary, Theresa May, banned the police from using them.

 In December 2014, Greenhalgh became the third declared candidate for the Conservative Party nomination in the 2016 London mayoral election.

 On 18 March 2020 Boris Johnson appointed him as an unpaid joint Minister of State at the Ministry of Housing, Communities and Local Government and the Home Office.

 House of Lords

-On 16 April 2020 he was created Baron Greenhalgh of Fulham in the London Borough of Hammersmith and Fulham.
+On 16 April 2020 he was created Baron Greenhalgh, of Fulham in the London Borough of Hammersmith and Fulham.

 In July 2022, he resigned as a minister during the government crisis.